Ninja-Squad/ninja-squad.github.com/_posts/2019-05-12-angular-cli-8.0.md

 to get you started.

+The sample posts a simple string, but you can post an object or an array.
+It will be serialized and then deserialized so the worker receives a copy.
+TODO update snippet if https://github.com/angular/angular-cli/pull/14132 lands

 The schematic will also configure your CLI project if this is the first time you add a Web Worker.
-It will exclude the `worker.ts` files from your main TypeScript configuration, and two new TypeScript configurations named `src/tsconfig.json` and `src/tsconfig.worker.json`.
+It will exclude the `worker.ts` files from your main TypeScript configuration, and add two new TypeScript configurations named `src/tsconfig.json` and `src/tsconfig.worker.json`.
 The former adds `webworker` to the `lib` section, and the latter handles the `worker.ts` file.
 The `angular.json` file is also modified to add: